Live Aid: Unofficial recordings

 Because the Live Aid broadcast was watched by 1.5 billion people, most of the footage was recorded on home consumer video recorders all around the world, in various qualities.
-Many of these recordings were in mono, because in the mid-1980s most home video machines could only record mono sound, and also because the European BBC TV broadcast was in mono.
+Many of these recordings were in mono because, in the mid-1980s, most home video machines could record only mono sound and also because the European BBC TV broadcast was in mono.
 The US MTV broadcast, the ABC Radio Network and BBC Radio 1 simulcasts were stereo.
-These recordings circulated among collectors, and in recent years, have also appeared on the Internet in file sharing networks.
+These recordings circulated among collectors and, in recent years, have also appeared on the Internet in file sharing networks.

-Since the official DVD release of Live Aid includes only partial footage of this event, unofficial distribution sources continue to be the only source of the most complete recordings of this event.
+Since the official DVD release of Live Aid includes only partial footage of this event, unofficial distribution sources continue to be the only source of the most complete recordings.
 The official DVD is the only authorised video release in which proceeds go directly to famine relief, the cause that the concert was originally intended to help.

 Legacy

-Live Aid eventually raised $127 million ($350 million in 2022 terms) in famine relief for African nations, and the publicity it generated encouraged Western nations to make available enough surplus grain to end the immediate hunger crisis in Africa.
+Live Aid eventually raised $127 million ($370 million in 2024 terms) in famine relief for African nations, and the publicity it generated encouraged Western nations to make available enough surplus grain to end the immediate hunger crisis in Africa.
 According to one aid worker, a larger impact than the money raised for the Ethiopian famine is that "humanitarian concern is now at the centre of foreign policy" for the west.

-Regarding Buerk's landmark BBC News report as a watershed moment in crisis reporting that influenced modern coverage—one that was broadcast in its entirety with Buerk's narration on a major US channel—Suzanne Franks in The Guardian states, "the nexus of politics, media and aid are influenced by the coverage of a famine 30 years ago."
+Regarding Buerk's landmark BBC News report as a watershed moment in crisis reporting that influenced modern coverage – one that was broadcast in its entirety with Buerk's narration on a major US channel – Suzanne Franks in The Guardian states: "the nexus of politics, media and aid are influenced by the coverage of a famine 30 years ago."

 Many artists and performers at Live Aid gained prominence and positive commercial influence.
 For all the cultural, charitable, and technological significance of 1985's Live Aid, its most immediate impact was on the charts.
 In the UK, for example, No Jacket Required by Phil Collins and Madonna's Like a Virgin leapt back into the top ten.
 Queen's three-year-old Greatest Hits rose fifty-five places into the top twenty, followed by Freddie Mercury's Mr. Bad Guy.
 Every U2 album available at the time also returned to the chart.
 In 1986, Geldof received an honorary knighthood from Queen Elizabeth II for his efforts.
-Claire Bertschinger, the nurse who featured in Buerk's news reports that sparked the aid relief movement, received the Florence Nightingale Medal in 1991 for her work in nursing, and was made a Dame by Queen Elizabeth II in 2010 for "services to Nursing and to International Humanitarian Aid".
+Claire Bertschinger, the nurse who featured in Buerk's news reports that sparked the aid relief movement, received the Florence Nightingale Medal in 1991 for her work in nursing and was made a Dame by Queen Elizabeth II in 2010 for "services to Nursing and to International Humanitarian Aid".